 Bite - Pink Kashmir

-Yet another of our favorite organic lipstick brands that provides a superior product in a rainbow of colors, like this pop of bright pink.
+Yet another of our favorite organic lead-free lipstick brands that provide a superior product in a rainbow of colors, like this pop of bright pink.

 What You Can Do To Help